Biden says Ida, wildfires show 'climate crisis' has struck

 Scientists say climate change increases the frequency of extreme weather events — such as large tropical storms, and the droughts and heatwaves that create conditions for vast wildfires.
 U.S. weather officials recently reported that July 2021 was the hottest month ever recorded in 142 years of record-keeping.

 Ida was the fifth-most powerful storm to strike the U.S. when it hit Louisiana on Sunday with maximum winds of 150 mph (240 kph), likely causing tens of billions of dollars in flood, wind and other damage, including to the electrical grid.
-The storm's remnants dropped devastating rainfall across parts of Maryland, Pennsylvania, New York and New Jersey on Wednesday, killing at least 25 people and causing significant disruption to major population centers.
+The storm's remnants dropped devastating rainfall across parts of Maryland, Pennsylvania, New York and New Jersey on Wednesday, causing significant disruption to major population centers.

+The storm has killed more than 30 people in the Gulf and northeastern U.S.

 More than 1 million homes and businesses in Louisiana and Mississippi remained without power after Ida toppled a major transmission tower and knocked out thousands of miles of lines and hundreds of substations.
 New Orleans was plunged into total darkness; power began returning to parts of the city Wednesday.
 Biden is set to visit Louisiana on Friday to survey some of the damage and meet with government officials there.